 - In a large skillet, melt two tablespoons of the butter over medium-high heat.
 Add the chicken thighs, season with salt, pepper, and one tablespoon of the Italian seasoning.
 Sear the chicken for 3 minutes on one side, then flip and sear for another 3 minutes.
 Remove the chicken from the pan and place into the greased 9×13 dish.

 - In the same skillet that you cooked the chicken, add the spinach and sun-dried tomatoes and sauté until the spinach is wilted.
-Pour the spinach and sun-dried tomato mixture over the chicken breasts, scraping the pan.
+Pour the spinach and sun-dried tomato mixture over the chicken thighs, scraping the pan.

 - Next, add the cooked gnocchi to the chicken dish.
 If the gnocchi is stuck together, you can give them a quick toss in a dash of olive oil or run under warm water and use your hands to toss and separate.